ldynia/workshop-github-fundamentals/README.md

   #### What are typical features of microservice?

-  A typical microservice exposes following features:
+  A typical microservice exposes the following features:
   - Is structured around business boundaries / [bounded context](https://www.infoq.com/news/2019/06/bounded-context-eric-evans/)
-  - Has independent database.
+  - Has an independent database.
   - Communicates over the network.
-  - Has well defined API.
+  - Has well-defined API.

 </details>

-1. Create [New Repository](https://github.com/new) and fill it in according to values listed on the image.
-Notice that this time we choose `flask-init-mini` project from `Repository template` as a base for our microservice.
+1. Create [New Repository](https://github.com/new) and fill it in according to the values listed on the image.
+Notice that this time we choose the `flask-init-mini` project from the `Repository template` as a base for our microservice.
 Name new repository `flask-sherlock`
     ![New Repository](assets/img/git/new_repo_from_template.png)

 1. Click the [**Add File**](https://github.com/ldynia/flask-init-mini) button and add/update blow files.